 The Grand National: 9 Things They Don’t Tell You About Horse Racing

 Whatever the results of this year’s Grand National, there’s one thing that’s a safe bet – horses will suffer as a result of the unethical spectacle at Aintree.
-To date, horses have died at the Grand National Festival in 16 out of the last 18 years, yet ITV still broadcasts it.
+Since 2000, 63 horses have died at the annual festival.

 1. Horses Die on the Track